RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## Will i still be billed for my migrated resources in the old platform?

-When the first migration is started we will bill your current resources untill we migrated all of your project's resources.
+When the first migration is started we will bill your current resources until we migrated all of your project's resources.
 When all resources in your project are migrated, we will start billing your resources from ams2 and stop billing from the legacy platform.

 -----

 ## Will my SSH host key change if cloud-init is enabled?

 Yes, the migration from the legacy platform to the new region will result in a new UUID and name for your instance.
 Due to the way cloud-init works by default, this will result in cloud-init to re-initialise your system as if it was newly spawned.
-This will also cause your SSH kost key to be renewed.
-If you dont want this, please disable cloud-init before the migration to the new region starts.
+This will also cause your SSH host key to be renewed.
+If you don't want this, please disable cloud-init before the migration to the new region starts.

 -----